-- Establish a target date for the replacement of wood heaters with electric alternatives in all ACT suburbs (excluding rural areas), as has been done for fossil-fuel gas.
-This should be supported through accessible financial support for lower income households. - Remove and replace all wood-burning heaters in Government owned buildings including social housing. - Establish a register of wood heaters in the ACT to determine the number and age of wood heaters. - Fund a community education program that includes explicit messaging about the health risks associated with wood heater usage in ACT Government education and communication activities. - Investment in further air quality monitoring stations.
+- Accelerate the target date for the replacement of wood heaters with electric alternatives in all ACT suburbs (excluding rural areas), as has been done for fossil-fuel gas.
+This should be supported through accessible financial support for lower income households. - Remove and replace all wood-burning heaters in Government owned buildings including social housing as quickly as possible.

+- Fund a community education program that includes explicit messaging about the health risks associated with wood heater usage in ACT Government education and communication activities. - Investment in further air quality monitoring stations.
 There are currently only three monitoring stations across the Territory.
 The inadequacy of this was highlighted in 19/20 bushfire season.